fikasp/next-app/README.md

 - **MongoDB Integration**: Integrated with MongoDB, the project enables efficient management and storage of data in a flexible and scalable NoSQL database, ensuring seamless data handling and retrieval.

-- **Uploadthing Support**: With Uploadthing integration, the project simplifies the process of handling file uploads, providing secure and reliable data storage solutions for uploaded files.
+- **Cloudinary Support**: With Cloudinary integration, the project simplifies the process of handling file uploads, providing secure and reliable data storage solutions for uploaded files.

 - **Clerk Authentication**: Incorporating Clerk for user authentication, the project offers robust and secure authentication mechanisms, including login, registration, password reset, and account management functionalities.